-- OThe output voltage changes according to the coolant temperature in the engine. - Turn the ignition switch OFF. - ★ If the output voltage is within the standard, check the ECU for its ground, and power supply (see ECU Power Supply Inspection). - ★If the output voltage is out of the standard, check the wiring.
-And if the output voltage is 4.8 V, the ECU is normal. - ★If the wiring is good, check the water temperature sensor resistance. - Remove the needle adapter set, and apply silicone sealant to the seals of the connector for waterproofing.
+- Turn the ignition switch OFF. - ★ If the output voltage is within the standard, check the ECU for its ground, and power supply (see ECU Power Supply Inspection). - ★ If the ground and power supply are good, replace the ECU (see ECU Removal/Installation). - ★ If the output voltage is out of the standard, check the wiring. - ★ If the wiring is good, check the water temperature sensor resistance (see Water Temperature Sensor Resistance Inspection).